lapwinglabs/blog/bluu-app-store-submission.md

 ##### The Less Bad Way: Using Apple's website

-Out of frustration, we then tried to us Apple's [DUNS Number Look-up Tool for Company Enrollment](https://developer.apple.com/ios/enroll/dunsLookupForm.action).
+Out of frustration, we then tried to use Apple's [DUNS Number Look-up Tool for Company Enrollment](https://developer.apple.com/ios/enroll/dunsLookupForm.action).
 After the look-up had failed, it generated a link to submit a request for our DUNS number to D&B on our behalf.
 Seven days later we had our number.

 #### Privacy Policy